-There are a wide variety of organizations in the for-profit and nonprofit sectors within your community or network that can help you fund your international study experience.
+There are a wide variety of organisations in the for-profit and non-profit sectors within your community or network that can help you fund your international study experience.
 Corporations, religious groups, small businesses, and charitable individuals are a few examples of the many groups that actively give financial support.
 The key is to ask for assistance.

 Here are some ideas that have helped students in the past raise funds for their international study experience.

 If you select a program that helps you achieve your long-term goals, it will be easier to solicit funds from sources outside your home university.
 Keep in mind that local, regional and national groups, as well as individuals, are all possible contributors.